Protesters and immigration authorities face off for a second day in LA area after arrests

 One handheld sign read, “No Human Being is Illegal.”

 Smoke rose from burning shrubbery and refuse in the street, and demonstrators kicked at a Border Patrol vehicle.
-A boulevard was closed to traffic as Border Patrol agents circulated through the area.
+A boulevard was closed to traffic as Border Patrol agents circulated through a community where more than 80% of residents identify themselves as Latino.

 Homeland Security Secretary Kristi Noem posted a message on social media addressing “LA rioters” and warning that interference with immigration enforcement will not be tolerated.